 Mood Disorders Treatment

-As a resource for co-occurring substance abuse and mental illness, Burning Tree Lodge offers treatment for mood disorders, including depression, bipolar disorder, seasonal affective disorder and mania.
+As a resource for co-occurring substance abuse and mental illness, Renewal Lodge by Burning Tree offers treatment for mood disorders, including depression, bipolar disorder, seasonal affective disorder and mania.
 Left untreated, mood disorders on their own can lead to self-destructive behavior and create harmful consequences in anyone with an existing substance abuse problem.
 Addressing mood disorders as part of an integrated treatment for drug or alcohol dependence increases the chance for a successful recovery.

 Dual Diagnosis of Mood Disorder and Dependence